canonical/checkbox/checkbox-ng/docs/testing-snappy.rst

 first selection screen.
 Here you can re-run your selection with ``R`` or finish the session by pressing ``F``.

-Checkbox will then print the the test results in the terminal and save them in different formats locally on the device (and print their respective filenames):
+Checkbox will then print the test results in the terminal and save them in different formats locally on the device (and print their respective filenames):

 .. image:: _images/checkbox-snappy-6-test-results.png